burgerga/toxplate/README.md

 toxplate
 ========

 Creates a plate layout for your experiment based on the top-left and the bottom-right well and a possible zigzag pattern.
 These layout files can be used to match the location (aka 'imageNr') in the image filename to the correct well in the plate.
-The resulting plate layout data can be exported and used in 'CellProfiler' instead of putting all images in separate well folders.
+The resulting plate layout data can be exported and used in CellProfiler instead of putting all images in separate well folders.

 Usage
 -----

 The `toxplate` package provides two functions: `getLayoutPicture` and `getLayoutMappingDF`. `getLayoutPicture` generates a picture of your layout, which you can use to store with your experiment and to inspect your layout before generating a layout mapping with `getLayoutMappingDF`.
 Both functions take the same arguments: the top-left and bottom-right well, the zigzag direction, and the starting number.
 For more details about the arguments use `?getLayoutPicture`

-### `getLayoutPicture`
+### getLayoutPicture

 Example usage for a typical 24-well plate with 1 location per well, and zigzag over columns: